hollyjanedalton/mid_bootcamp_project/README.md

 ### Background

-In order to better understand the demographics of its clients that accept a credit card offer, Hawkins Bank has designed a focused marketing study, where they sent 18,000 current bank clients a credit card offer in the mail.
-This focused approach allows the bank to know who does and does not respond to the offer, and to analyze this data with existing demographic data of each customer.
+Hawkins Bank designed a focused marketing study, where they sent 18,000 current bank clients a credit card offer in the mail.
+This approach allows the bank to know who does and does not respond to the offer, and to analyze this data with existing demographic data of each customer.

 ### Objective:

-6% (or about 1,000 customers) signed up for the credit card after receiving the offer.
+6%, or about 1,000 customers signed up for the credit card after receiving the offer by mail.
 How can we increase this number next time?

 I will build a classification model to predict which bank customers will sign up for a credit card offer sent by mail.
 Then I will use this model along with my analysis to suggest actionable insights to Hawkins Bank to improve the sign-up rate of their next credit card mailer campaign.

 ---
-Quick view of actionable insights for improving the sign up rate of next credit card mailer campaign:
+Quick view of actionable insights:

 1. **Send the offer 100% by postcard, NOT enveloped letter.**